 Zinc is an important essential nutrient that is required in the bird’s diet.
 Not only is there approx. 200 zinc dependent enzymes in the body but it is also an essential component of both RNA and DNA.
 It plays a key role in stimulating the immune system and is also vital to the activity of various hormones including growth hormones.
 A deficiency of zinc in the diet can have a serious impact on poultry production.

 The small intestine is where zinc is primarily absorbed.
 The bioavailability of zinc is affected by the presence of dietary calcium, copper, magnesium, iron and phosphorus which ‘bind’ with the zinc to enable it to be absorbed.
 In monogastric animals zinc absorption can be decreased due to the presence, for example, of phytate.

 Signs of zinc deficiency in young chicks include:

-Feeding highly bioavailable sources of zinc, such as zinc complexes, to broilers has been known to show improvements in weight gain and feed conversion.
-It also has positive effects on egg production and shell quality in laying hens.
-Some feed ingredients can have low zinc content with varying levels of bioavailability so it may be necessary to add zinc to the poultry diet.
+Broilers being fed high bioavailable sources of zinc, such as zinc complexes, have been known to show improvements in gain and feed conversion.
+In layers shell quality and production are greatly improved.
+It may be necessary to supplement zinc into the diet if feed ingredients have low zinc content with varying levels of bioavailability.